Italy with kids,

 Is Italy good for young kids and toddlers?

-Yes — keep days short, base somewhere with green space or a beach, and lean on the simple joys.
+Yes — keep days short, base somewhere with green space, and lean on the simple joys (gelato, ruins, a pasta class).
 That’s the whole NOE approach.

 Keep planning: Paris with kids · the gear we pack · how we book every trip · all destinations